pvanheus/message_processing/README.md

 `plot_results.ipynb` creates the plots used in the paper.

+`prepare_messages_for_publication.py` consolidates all the messages that have been processed and ensures that no known spam is included and ensures that user IDs are anonymous.

 These scripts are historic and were not used in the final analysis:

 `thread_stats.py` computes some statistics on the threads (i.e. chains of replies) in the messages